Benchmarking SEO: Do a competitive analysis

 Climbing up in rankings a (few) step(s) at a time

 Sometimes, you can achieve a big improvement in your rankings.
 But if your website ranks six, it’s easier to climb to spot five or four before you target the top three.
 Again, the top three probably have the marketing budget to go all out, whereas your immediate ‘ranking neighbors’ are struggling like you.
 Beat them first; it’s easier.
-Having said that: if you have the opportunity to dethrone number one, two, or three, of course, go ahead and do so.
+Having said that, if you can dethrone number one, two, or three, go ahead and do so.

 Step 3: Check technical differences